gioui/gio/README.md

 	$ go run gioui.org/cmd/gio -target android gioui.org/apps/gophers -token <github token>

-To build a Gio program as an .aar package, use -buildmode=archive.
+The `-appid` flag specifies the iOS bundle id or Android package id.
+The flag is required for creating signed .ipa files for iOS and tvOS devices, because the bundle id must match an id previously provisioned in Xcode.
 For example,

-	$ export ANDROID_HOME=...
-	$ go run gioui.org/cmd/gio -target android -buildmode archive gioui.org/apps/gophers

-produces gophers.aar, ready to use in an Android project.

-## iOS/tvOS

-To build a Gio program for iOS or tvOS you need a macOS machine with Xcode installed.
-The gio tool can produce .ipa files for devices and .app directories for simulators.
-For a device:

 	$ go run gioui.org/cmd/gio -target ios -appid <bundle-id> gioui.org/apps/gophers

-where <bundle-id> is a valid bundle identifier previously provisioned in Xcode for your device.

 Use the Window=>Devices and Simulators option on Xcode to install the ipa file to the device.
 If you have [ideviceinstaller](https://github.com/libimobiledevice/ideviceinstaller) installed,